MichelJuillard/dynare-michel/windows/README.txt

 PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program (see gpl.txt).
+You should have received a copy of the GNU General Public License along with this program (see 'gpl.txt').
 If not, see <http://www.gnu.org/licenses/>.

 Copyright notice for documentation